 \section{Abstract}

-We study the existence of various types of gradings on Lie algebras, such as Carnot gradings, gradings in positive integers, and prove that the existence of such gradings is invariant under extensions of scalars.
+We study the existence of various types of gradings on Lie algebras, such as Carnot gradings or gradings in positive integers, and prove that the existence of such gradings is invariant under extensions of scalars.

-As an application, we prove that if $\Gamma$ is a finitely generated nilpotent group, its systolic growth is asymptotically equivalent to its growth if and only if its Malcev completion is Carnot.
+As an application, we prove that if $\Gamma$ is a finitely generated nilpotent group, its systolic growth is asymptotically equivalent to its word growth if and only if the Malcev completion of $\Gamma$ is Carnot.

 We also characterize when $\Gamma$ is non-cohopfian, in terms of the existence of a non-trivial grading in non-negative integers, and deduce that this property only depends on its real (or even complex) Malcev completion.